-From 2019 to 2021, the sample median for all sites was below the state standard of $\leq$ 35 mg/L during all monitoring efforts (Figure 12).
-Baseflow readings at NC808 were highest in the watershed.
-Some individual sampling events exceeded the standard during runoff conditions.
+The sample median for all sites was below the state standard of ≤35 mg/L during all monitoring efforts (Figure 9).
+Some individual sampling events at VR804, VR807, and VR803 exceeded the standard during baseflow conditions.
+Variability increased during runoff monitoring, but nothing exceeded the state standard.
+All snowmelt samples were below the standard.

-Figure 12.
-Chlorophyll a for each station during all sample types for 2019 to 2021.
+Figure 9.
+Chlorophyll a for each station, categorized by sample type, for 2022.